Have you ever wondered whether keeping your cat indoors is a wise decision? Should you let it wander outside from time to time?

 After considering all the dangers and risks that outdoor cats run, it seems clear that indoor cats tend to have a better life.

-What’s even better is that we can replicate the main benefits of outdoor cats indoors as well.
+What’s even better is that we can replicate the main benefits of the outdoors to our indoors spaces as well.

 Do indoor cats get bored?